electricgltd/P100-Electrical-Agent-Suite/Solution_Dataverse/README.md

 # Read me
-To be used to save the dataverse solution
+To be used to save the Dataverse solution